alakaaay/Techies/README.md

 # Techies
-This is a minesweeper game
+This is a minesweeper game based upon popular Dota 2 hero Techies The game has 4 different levels
+All detailed information is written in the report